 Since the camps’ founding, generations of campers and staff have passed through our programs.
 Most of our staff members were campers themselves, and many go on to send their children to camp as well.

 Our camps operated out of our Malibu home until 2018, when the Woolsey Fire destroyed nearly all of the structures at both of our camps.
 Our community was devastated, but we held fast to our belief that camp is the people, not the place, and in 2019 we operated on the campus of CSU Channel Islands.
 The COVID-19 pandemic brought yet another challenge, but the community rallied together and we were able to run 2 Virtual Camp sessions filled with laughter and the camp spirit.
-During Summer 2021 (aka Summer 20-TwentyFUN!) we were able to be together in-person in 2021 at Buckhorn Camp in Idyllwild and will return there for Summer 2022.
+During Summer 2021 (aka Summer 20-TwentyFUN!) we were able to be together in-person at Buckhorn Camp in Idyllwild and will return there for Summer 2022.